lavary/crunz/README.md

 ```

-Based on the above expression, you can set the frequency using the proper method.
 For example, all the following methods are valid:

 * `everyThirtyFiveHours`
 * `everyFiveMonths`